 Going down, retrace your route, and you may find chutes and other options that weren't obvious coming up.
 Go very slowly and deliberately up and down this ridge.
 You will agree it's not difficult climbing, but it is sustained, sometimes sloppy and exposed, and forces one to go slowly.

 The round trip hike is about 6 miles, maybe less, and about 2,300 feet of gain.
+Allow about 5-8 hours.
 December - February are the only logical times to be here.
 Also, the probability of meeting up with illegal border crossers here is zero.
 This canyon is way off any logical north-bound track they'd want to follow.